 Don't simply dismiss everything your clients ever say.
 The most successful business owners listen carefully to what their customers are saying.

 Many small businesses go under as a result of poor financial management.
 You don't want to allow your spending to get out of control.
+Will you need a business loan to help you launch?

 This is especially important when you are starting off.
 You need to start spending money early to get your business off the ground.